gabeah/graphix/scene/SUBMITTED.md

 ## Animation
 ### Lines 1079 - ...
 As of writing, this is currently in progress, the project may be submitted before I complete the animation component.
+I aim to submit the animation within 24hrs